 Surfing my last day I was as lucky to get into a monsoon and had one day rain as strong as I have never seen it before.
 It started from one second to the next, while we were in the metro.
 Luckily there was this woman with her plastic Poncho and we bought them downstairs in the shop for 5 HKD it saved our life that day hahahaha

 Needing a taxi at night for a short ride

 Well this is something normal when you are on holiday, you go out at night and at a certain moment you will need a cap to get home.
 It never occurred to me, that taxis would tell you no. It happened to us a Friday night while we were out dancing in Hong Kong.
 On the way back at 5 am we just wanted to hop into a cap and get home.
 But we asked one after the next one and no one wanted to take us.
 They said the distance of 3 km was too short.
 We even tried offering more money to the cap driver, but they locked the door from inside and drove off.

 Eventually we found a cap that drove us home, but it took us at least 30 cars.

 Did you like my posts?
 Be the first one to know on updates!

-Well a lot of different things I would recommend you to avoid during your travels to HK, but there is also a lot I would advice you to not miss.
+Well a lot of different things I would recommend you to avoid in Hong Kong, but there is also a lot I would advice you to not miss.
 To find it out, click here.